freenas/freenas-docs/userguide/sharing.rst

    +-------------+-----------+----------------------------------------------------------------------------------------------------------------------------------+

-.. note:: CHAP does not work with GlobalSAN initiators on Mac OS X.
+.. note:: CHAP does not work with GlobalSAN initiators on macOS.

 As authorized accesses are added, they will be listed under